-Zone 1: Rifle Butt Rd. to Stodart St. West (Reference Map 1)
+Zone 1: Rifle Butt Rd. to Stodart St. West (Reference Map 1) Overview of the zone

 This zone is at the western end of the project area.
 The pre drought high water level in this zone is very close to the boundary of adjoining properties.